KristianOellegaard/django-hvad/docs/internal/models.rst

     If initalized with data, it splits the shared and translated fields and prepopulates both the :term:`Shared Model` and the :term:`Translations Model`.
-If no *language_code* is given, :func:`django.utils.translations.get_language` is used to get the language for the :term:`Translations Model` instance that gets initialized.
+If no *language_code* is given, :func:`~django.utils.translation.get_language` is used to get the language for the :term:`Translations Model` instance that gets initialized.

     .. note:: When initializing a :class:`TranslatableModel`, positional